Macil/flow-copy-source/readme.md

 source code.

 ```
-Usage: flow-copy-source [-v|--verbose] [-i PATTERN]...
+Usage: bin/flow-copy-source.js [-v|--verbose] [-w|--watch] [-i PATTERN]...
 SRC...
 DEST

 Options:
   -v, --verbose  Show changes                                          [boolean]
+  -w, --watch    Re-copy files on change                               [boolean]
   -i, --ignore   ignore pattern (glob expression)
 ```

 This module also exports the `flowCopySource(sources, dest, options)` function.
-`sources` must be an array of strings, `dest` must be a string, and `options` may optionally be an object with a `verbose` boolean property.
+`sources` must be an array of strings, `dest` must be a string, and `options` may optionally be an object with optional `verbose` and `watch` boolean properties.
 The function returns a promise for an array of `{src, dest}` objects listing the operations done.